mscoggs/qubit_simulation/README.md

 # quantum_computing

-Modeling the evolution of a superconducting chip
+Simulating the evolution of a superconducting chip

 ## Who